tinkoff-mobile-tech/ScrollingPagerIndicator/README.md

   |
   | currentPageLeftCornerX
 ```
 In both cases all views in RecyclerView must have the same width.
-Only ```LinearLayoutManager``` with HORIZONTAL orientation is supported.
+Only ```LinearLayoutManager``` is supported.
 ## Attach to any custom pager
 If you want to attach indicator to some custom pager, you have to implement ```ScrollingPagerIndicator.PagerAttacher``` interface.
 You can take look at ```ru.tinkoff.scrollingpagerindicator.ViewPagerAttacher``` as implementation example.